Characterizing the powerset by a complete (Scott) sentence: Powersets

 By Erd\"{o}s-Rado theorem, which also implies

-Applying this to $f^\G$ we get that there is a homogeneous set of size $3$, i.e. there are $a,b,c\in V(\G)$ such that which contradicts the way \F\; was defined and the fact that $\G\models\phi_\F$. \end{proof} \end{claim}
+Applying this to $f^\G$ we get that there is a homogeneous set of size $3$, i.e. there are $a,b,c\in V(\G)$ such that which contradicts the way \F\; was defined and the fact that $\G\models\phi_\F$. \end{proof} \end{theorem}

+\begin{theorem} There exists some $\G^*\models\phi_\F$ such that $|\G^*|=2^{(\kappa^+)}$. \begin{proof} Let $\N$ be the model of $\phi_0$ fixed by definition \ref{NotationOfN}.
+In particular, \begin{enumerate} \item[(a)] $|\N|=\kappa^+$, \item[(b)] $(P^\N,<^\N)$ is a dense linear ordering without endpoints that has size equal to $\kappa^+$ and \item[(c)] for every $m\in P^\N$, the initial segment $\{m_1\in P^\N|m_1<^\N m\}$ has size equal to $\kappa$. \end{enumerate} Following the convention right before definition \ref{PsiDefinition} we assume that $<^N$ is a linear order on the whole $\N$.

+Let $K(\N)$ be the collection of all $\tau'$-structures $\A$ (up to isomorphism/$\N$) such that $\A$ is a model over $\N$ and $\A\models\psi$ (cf. definition \ref{PsiDefinition}).
+By observation \ref{NumberOfIsomorhpicCopies} the number of non-isomorphic/$\N$ structures in $K(\N)$ is $\kappa^+$ and we will prove that $K(\N)$ also satisfies assumption (2) of theorem \ref{towardsfullness} for $\lambda=2^{(\kappa^+)}$, which will conclude the proof.